Engineered immune cells take aim at childhood cancer

 Summary

-This early-phase trial tests a new treatment called FGFR4-CAR T cells for children and young adults (ages 3–39) with rhabdomyosarcoma that has come back or not responded to at least two standard treatments.
-The therapy uses a patient's own immune cells, modified in a lab to better recognize and attack cancer cells.
-The main goals are to find a safe dose and see if the cells can be successfully made for each participant.
+This early-phase trial tests a new treatment for children and young adults (ages 3–39) with rhabdomyosarcoma that has come back or not responded to at least two prior treatments.
+The therapy uses the patient's own immune cells, modified in a lab to better recognize and attack cancer cells that carry the FGFR4 protein.
+The goal is to find the safest dose and see if the cells can shrink tumors, with close monitoring for side effects.

 Disclaimer Read more